-If you want more ingredients to it, you can also add shredded coconut, nata de coco, and with my little experiment last year, I also added tapioca pearls.
-(If you want it quick and easy I suggest skipping the tapioca pearl and just stick with the fruits as boiling the tapioca pearl will take some time.)
+If you want more ingredients in this Filipino style fruit salad, you can add shredded coconut, nata de coco, and with my little experiment last year, I also added tapioca pearls.
+(If you want it quick and easy I suggest skipping the tapioca pearl and just stick with the fruits as boiling the tapioca pearl will take some time).

 The famous Filipino favorite dessert.
 The name literally means mixing ( the word halo means to mix or mix.)
 Halo-halo refers to the ingredients being all mixed together.

 If you want to try this yummy Filipino dessert, you can do it at home specially if you already have the needed items available in your home.